brianjbeach/blog.brianbeach.com/content/posts/2021-02-06-lambda-cold-start-part-2/index.md

 - x-Ray
 ---

-In the last post, I looked at what happens the first time an ASP.NET application is invoked in Lambda.
+In the prior post, I looked at what happens the first time an ASP.NET application is invoked in Lambda.
 When we left off, we had a roughly 3 second initial response time.

 ![Initial Timeline](timeline-full-initial.png)